The Conflict at a Glance

 1998 Prime Minister Ahmed Ouyahia resigned in December after being blamed in the press for a decline in Algerian living conditions.
 Reports indicated that President Liamine Zeroual would be replaced in April 1999 elections with a leader able to offer a moderate civilian stand between the military and the insurgents.
 There were no direct peace talks in 1998.
 A UN fact-finding mission led by former Portuguese President Mario Soares visited Algeria for two weeks in July.

 After a seven-year struggle, Algeria gained independence from France in 1962.
 Algeria’s first president, Front de Libération Nationale’s Ahmed Ben Bella, was overthrown by former ally and defence minister Houari Boumediene in 1965.
 Boumediene collectivized agriculture, massively industrialized the country, and nationalized oil extraction facilities before being replaced by Chadli Bendjedid (1979-92), who introduced some liberal economic reforms.
 In the 1980s, widespread social unrest arose following the world oil glut, and Bendjedid responded by introducing multiparty politics in 1988.
 The President called for parliamentary elections in June 1991 and planned changes to the electoral system, including restrictions on campaigning in mosques.
-In response, the Islamic Salvation Front (Front Islamique du Salut, FIS), a broad coalition of Islamic groups, called a general strike.
+In response, the Front Islamique du Salut (FIS), a broad coalition of Islamic groups, called a general strike.
 Elections were postponed and FIS leaders Abassi Madani and Ali Belhadj were arrested and jailed.

-Presidential elections in 1999 were won by Abdelaziz Bouteflika.
-Bouteflika focused on restoring stability to the country and announced a Civil Concord initiative, approved by popular referendum, by which many political prisoners were pardoned and several thousand members of armed groups were granted exemption from prosecution under a limited amnesty.
+In 1999 elections, former Minister of Foreign Affairs Abdelaziz Bouteflika became President of Algeria.
+Bouteflika announced a Civil Concord initiative, approved by popular referendum, by which many political prisoners were pardoned and several thousand members of armed groups were granted exemption from prosecution under a limited amnesty.
 Levels of insurgent violence fell rapidly.
 In 2000, the Islamic Salvation Army (AIS) accepted a ceasefire and disbanded.
-However, terrorist organizations, including the Salafist Group for Preaching and Combat (Groupe Salafiste pour la Prédication et le Combat, GSPC), a splinter group of GIA, continued a terrorist campaign against the government, In January 2007, the GSPC changed its name to al-Qaeda in the Islamic Maghreb (AQIM) and announced that it would continue its international holy war as part of the al-Qaeda network.
+However, terrorist organizations, including the Salafist Group for Preaching and Combat (GSPC, a splinter group of GIA) continued to campaign against the government, In January 2007, the GSPC changed its name to al-Qaeda in the Islamic Maghreb (AQIM) and announced that it would continue its international holy war as part of the al-Qaeda network.

-President Bouteflika was re-elected in 2009 for a third term, in largely peaceful elections.
-In 2010, Algeria, Mali, Mauritania and Niger established the Comité d’état-major opérationnel conjoint (CEMOC) (also known as the Joint Counter-Terrorism Centre for Algeria or the Joint Military Staff Committee of the Sahel Region) to coordinate regional efforts on terrorism and crime.
-In January 2011 thousands protested in Algiers against rising food prices and high unemployment, but were outnumbered by 30,000 police.
-Although protestors did not demand regime change, President Bouteflika quickly promised concessions on food subsidies, civil servant salaries and street regulations.
-In April a 19-year state of emergency was lifted.
+In 2009, President Bouteflika was reelected for a third term in largely peaceful elections.
+In 2010, Algeria, Mali, Mauritania, and Niger established CEMOC to coordinate regional efforts on terrorism and crime.
+In January 2011, thousands of Algerians protested rising food prices and high unemployment in Algiers and were met by 30,000 police forces.
+Bouteflika quickly promised concessions on food subsidies, civil servant salaries, and street regulations.
+In April 2011, he lifted a 19-year state of emergency.

-In 2014, Barakat, a movement organized to oppose Bouteflika’s running for a fourth term as president, staged a series of protests and filed a complaint at the Constitutional Court.
+In 2014, the Barakat movement organized to oppose Bouteflika’s decision to run for a fourth presidential term.
+They staged a series of protests and filed a complaint at the Constitutional Court.
 Despite this opposition and his deteriorating health, Bouteflika won with 81.53 per cent of the vote.
-Security force crackdowns on protesters during the election process were widely criticized by human rights groups.
+Security crackdowns on protesters were widely criticized by human rights groups during the election period.

 map: CIA Factbook